 Tessa has since performed all over the world, including Dizzy’s Club Coca Cola, Mezzrow, the Blue Note, Jazz Standard and Joe’s Pub, New York; Pizza Express, Ronnie Scott’s and the Edinburgh Jazz Festival, UK; Blue Brass, Palermo, Italy; Dr Gab’s, Geneva, Switzerland; four sold out tours of the Russian philharmonic halls; and six appearances at the Xerox Rochester International Jazz Festival, where, in 2015, she was chosen from over 1,000 festival performers to be one of four filmed by PBS Television.
 Her 2017 appearance was picked by the Rochester Democrat & Chronicle as the “one show overall not to miss.”
 Her invariably standing-room-only monthly residency at Greenwich Village’s iconic 55 Bar is in its 14th year.

 Tessa has performed and recorded with Steve Kuhn, Alan Broadbent, Kenny Werner, Yotam Silberstein, David Gilmore, Marvin Sewell, Yasushi Nakamura, Billy Drummond, Dana Leong, Lew Soloff, Romero Lubambo, Alec Dankworth, Nikki Iles, Jim Hart, Lynne Arriale and Howard Johnson.
 She has made four critically-acclaimed CDs (including two for the multi-Grammy-nominated Motéma label).
 She is currently working on her upcoming release, Picture in Black and White – a tribute to the ancestors of her mixed-race heritage.
-“Finding out at age 28 that my father was black was a seismic shift in consciousness,” she says.

 Whether performing in philharmonic halls or in the intimacy of a small jazz club, “Tessa Souter is a beguiling artist who infuses everything she interprets with voluptuous intelligence and keen emotional insight.”
 (KQED Arts).
 “Best of all, she delivers it with a wit and a wink worthy of the toniest joints in town.”
 (Time Out New York)